anywhichway/node-fetch-event/README.md

 will fetch new versions based on `maxAge` data in route specifications or `cacheWorkers`.

 HINT: If you set `cacheWorkers` to false during development, you will not have to restart your server when you change the worker code, just reload your browser.

+Note: `workerFailureMode` may not work as expected during ALPHA and BETA.
+With clustering and Workers, the `node-fetch-event` server is very rresilibe to crashes, but they could occur.

 ## Routes